survivejs/webpack-book/manuscript/developing_with_webpack/getting_started.md

 ## Conclusion

 Even though we've managed to set up a basic Webpack setup, it's not that great yet.
-Developing this way would be slow.
+Developing against it would be painful.
+Each time we wanted to check out our application, we would have to build it manually using `npm run build` and then refresh the browser.

 That's where Webpack's more advanced features come in.
 To make room for these features, I will show you how to split your Webpack configuration in the next chapter.